ychang49265/precourse-unit-1/GitHub.md

   git clone THE_URL_YOU_COPIED
   ```

-Bonus video on using Git and GitHub <https://www.youtube.com/watch?v=tRTckrrCME4>
+For additional information on using Git and GitHub, watch this bonus video: <https://www.youtube.com/watch?v=tRTckrrCME4>

 ## What do I do when I am done with a unit?